 6.10 Unchecked Array Copying [XYW]

+The vulnerability as described in ISO/IEC 24772-1 subclause 6.10 does not apply to SPARK, since SPARK requires mandatory static analysis verification that both the source and the target of an array assignment have matching lengths.

 6.11 Pointer Type Conversions [HFC]

-he vulnerability does not apply to SPARK, because SPARK forbids type conversion of access values.
+The vulnerability as described in ISO/IEC 24772-1 subclause 6.11 does not apply to SPARK, because SPARK forbids type conversion of access values.

 6.12 Pointer Arithmetic [RVG]

-h vulnerability does not apply to SPARK, because SPARK pointer arithmetic.
+The vulnerability as described in ISO/IEC 24772-1 subclause 6.12 does not apply to SPARK, because SPARK forbids pointer arithmetic.

 6.13 NULL Pointer Dereference [XYH]

-The vulnerability as described in ISO/IEC 24772-1 subclause 6.13 is does not apply to SPARK, because SPARK requires mandatory static verification that a null value can never be dereferenced.
+The vulnerability as described in ISO/IEC 24772-1 subclause 6.13 does not apply to SPARK, because SPARK requires mandatory static verification that a null value can never be dereferenced.

 Note: Use non-null access types where possible since it simplifies verification.